molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 ### Creating the Finalizer

-Our Controller and Reconciler will create Kubernetes objects when they're invoked, so there needs to be a way to "clean up" those objects when our CRD is deleted.
+The Controller and Reconciler will create Kubernetes resources when they're invoked, so there needs to be a way to clean up those resources when our CRD is deleted.
 This will prevent abandoned resources from occupying the cluster.
 This is handled by a *finalizer*.

 ``` cs
 public class UbuntuV1Alpha1Finalizer : IResourceFinalizer<UbuntuV1Alpha1Entity>